SCIENCE 8 (MYP Sciences Year 3)

 GEOLOGY 12 4 credits

-This inquiry-based course expands on the geology units taught in Earth Science 11.
-It prepares students for university courses in Geophysics, Geology, Volcanology, and the oil and mining industry.
+This inquiry-based course is for students interested in the science of the Earth - rocks, resources, and dinosaurs.
+It is open to all grade 11 and grade 12 students, and expands on the geology units taught in Earth Science 11.
+This course prepares students for university courses in Geology, Geophysics, Palaeontology, Volcanology, and the oil and mining resource industry.
 Using a scientific approach, geological evidence is interpreted to tell the story of the history of the Earth.
-The following topics are covered: Earth Materials, Time and the Fossil Record, Internal Processes, Surface Processes, and the Geology of the Solar System.
+The following topics are covered in the course: Earth's Minerals, Rocks, and Resources, Time and the Fossil Record, Plate Tectonics and Seismology, Surface Processes and Erosion, and Planetary Geology.
+If you enjoy hands-on experiences, outdoor field exploration, storytelling and critical thinking, then this course is for you.

 This course is intended for students who excel at biology and enjoy examining living systems.
 Anatomy and Physiology 12 focuses on three big ideas: homeostasis, DNA processes and cellular organization, and the interrelationship between human organ systems.
 This course fosters student interest in understanding by looking at the processes that define living systems, most specifically the human body.
 Laboratory skills are practiced in both hypothetical and practical applications.
 Dissection may be used to examine organ systems.
 It is highly recommended that student have taken either Chemistry 11 or Biology 11 before registering for this course.